 Resources for People Affected by the Conflict in Ukraine

 The information below will help York Region residents and service providers support people affected by the conflict in Ukraine.
-It will be updated regularly with new resources and information, as they become available.
+It will be updated regularly with new resources and information.

 Federal and Provincial Government Services and Supports

-All levels of government are working hard to make sure people affected by the conflict in Ukraine have access to the services and supports they need to settle here.
+All levels of government are working hard to ensure people affected by the conflict in Ukraine have access to the services and supports they need to settle here.

 Government of Canada

-Visit the Government of Canada’s Immigration, Refugees and Citizenship Canada (IRCC) website to find out more about the measures and actions being taken at a federal level to support temporary resettlement.
-Here you will find information on:
+Visit the Government of Canada’s Immigration, Refugees and Citizenship Canada (IRCC) website to learn about actions taken at the federal level to support temporary resettlement and to find information on:

 - Canadian citizens and residents